Temples around Kumbakonam

 Kumbakonam – Valangaiman – Needamangalam (Mannargudi)

-Around Kumbakonam – 2:
+Around Kumbakonam – 2 (this page):

 Kumbakonam – Thiruppananthal (Anaikkarai / Chennai)